 Meaning: servant of Edom

-This was the name of three or four biblical men.
+This was the name of 3 or 4 Biblical men.
 The name appears 20 times in 15 verses in the King James and New King James Versions, and 19 times in 16 verses in the New International Version.

-Temple treasure keeper—a man who was in charge of the temple treasures during the time of King Amaziah of Judah (2 Chronicles 25:24).
+He was in charge of the Temple’s treasures during the time of King Amaziah of Judah (2 Chronicles 25:24).